apptainer/apptainer-userdocs/appendix.rst

    {Project}>

-The ``{ENVPREFIX}_DOCKER_HOST`` or ``DOCKER_HOST`` environment variables may be set to instruct {{Project}} to pull images from a Docker daemon that is not running at the default location.
+The ``{ENVPREFIX}_DOCKER_HOST`` or ``DOCKER_HOST`` environment variables may be set to instruct {Project} to pull images from a Docker daemon that is not running at the default location.
 For example, when using a virtualized Docker you may be instructed to set ``DOCKER_HOST`` e.g.

 .. code:: text